By Charlene Shields

 Later, I was reading microfilm of some old local newspapers, and I

 decided Bidwells didn't have a monopoly on unusual names.
-Here are a few
+Here are

 from our newspaper pre-1900: Affir, America, Arabula, Bazzil, Clemus,